Snaacky/thewiki/docs/guides/quality.md

 Quality is subjective, and there is a difference between flaws which need to be fixed and the preferences of the end user.
 Generally, the best release is an encode which fixes the flaws of a raw BDMV while simultaneously not altering the original material.

-The official BDMV is an encode of the source Blu-ray.
+The official BDMV is an encode of the original source master.
 As a result, it often suffers from issues like banding, blocking, noise, aliasing, etc. These can originate from a variety of reasons.
 For example, a lot of anime is natively 720p and is upscaled to 1080p for the Blu-ray. *Even if issues aren't present in the BDMV, they can appear in the encode due to compression.*

 These issues can be fixed through filtering, a step which comes before encoding.
 The video is filtered with tools like [Vapoursynth](https://www.vapoursynth.com) before passing it on to the encoder.